Send feedback QuitQuick quit Skip to content

 • Discuss with your children about violence and what to do in an emergency!

-• Teach your children to call the emergency number (112) if necessary.
+• Teach your children to call the emergency number (112) and relatives if necessary.

 • If you cannot take the children with you, explain to them that you will come and get them later.

-Store in your phone and on a separate piece of paper in your safety bag:
+Save on your phone and on a separate piece of paper to carry in your safety bag:

 • Your own phone number